bbauska/CSS-Notes4Pros/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch27-4">Section 27.4: Increasing Animation Performance Using the &apos;will-change&apos; Attribute</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-When creating animations and other GPU-heavy actions, it&apos;s important to understand the will-change attribute.
+<p>When creating animations and other GPU-heavy actions, it&apos;s important
+to understand the will-change attribute.</p>

-Both CSS keyframes and the transition property use GPU acceleration.
+<p>Both CSS keyframes and the transition property use GPU acceleration.
 Performance is increased by offloading calculations to the device&apos;s GPU.
 This is done by creating paint layers (parts of the page that are individually rendered) that are offloaded to the GPU to be calculated.
-The will-change property tells the browser what will animate, allowing the browser to create smaller paint areas, thus increasing performance.
+The will-change property tells the browser what will animate, allowing the browser to create smaller paint areas, thus increasing performance.</p>

-The will-change property accepts a comma-separated list of properties to be animated.
-For example, if you plan on transforming an object and changing its opacity, you would specify:
+<p>The will-change property accepts a comma-separated list of properties
+to be animated.
+For example, if you plan on transforming an object and changing its opacity, you would specify:</p>

 <pre><code>.Example {
   &period;..
   <b>will-change</b>: transform, opacity;
 }</code></pre>

-<b>Note:</b> Use will-change sparingly.
+<p><b>Note:</b> Use will-change sparingly.
 Setting will-change for every
-element on a page can cause performance problems, as the browser may attempt to create paint layers for every element, significantly increasing the amount of processing done by the GPU.
+element on a page can cause performance problems, as the browser may attempt to create paint layers for every element, significantly increasing the amount of processing done by the GPU.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch28">Chapter 28: 2D Transforms</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->